bigteamscienceconference/bigteamscienceconference.github.io/index.md

 <img src="/assets/img/BTSCon2023_logo.png" alt="" />

+## Conference Dates: 23-25 October, 2023
+### 10:00 - 21:00 UTC

-The second annual BTSCON will be held virtually on October 23-25, 2023 *(10:00 - 21:00 UTC)*.
+The second annual BTSCON will be held virtually October 23-25, 2023.
 The goal of this three-day virtual conference is to bring together a multidisciplinary group of researchers, funders, and stakeholders to discuss advancements, challenges, and future opportunities related to big team science.

 ### Quick Links:
 * <b><a href="{{site.baseurl}}/submissions/">Submissions</a> & <a href="{{site.baseurl}}/registration/">Registration</a></b>